HendrikPN/scigym/CONTRIBUTING.md

         ...
     ```

-    A short description of each method can be found in the [template].
+    A short description of each method can also be found in the [template].

 ## How to add an environment to SciGym

 In order to add your standardized environment to the scigym package, follow the following steps.

 1. `Fork` scigym.
-2. Make a new directory with a title which appropriately captures your scientific problem at `scigym/envs`.
+2. Make a new directory with a title that appropriately captures your scientific problem at `scigym/envs`.
 For simplicity we call it `scigym/envs/foo` here.
 3. Copy your environment file to `scigym/envs/foo/foo_env.py`
+4. Add other relevant files to the directory `scigym/envs/foo` such as a README.md.
-4. Add any requirements that your environment has to our `setup.py` in `extras`:
+5. Add any dependencies that your environment has to our `setup.py` in `extras`:

     ```python
     extras = {